 So, while it may be technology we’ve not yet harnessed, what pitfalls have become apparent so far?

-Concern seems centred around the loss of jobs in the industry.
+There is some concern around the loss of jobs in the industry.
 But, this isn’t necessarily something to be worrying about.
 As tech develops, which we’ve seen time and time again, jobs shift.

 Making fraud a thing of the past, blockchain ensures that each entry of data on a chain remains true.
 A change to the way information is logged and stored lends space for new applications and platforms to be built and sent to market, which means jobs will shift, rather than disappear entirely.
 New services will crop up due to new demands, so it’s likely the industry will be unrecognisable, once blockchain dominates.